 In September of 2007 the XRT team started a calibration program to characterise the charge losses due to traps consisting of observations of the emission line rich Cas A and Tycho Supernova Remnants (SNRs).
 In Photon Counting mode, the locations of the deeper traps and their depths are measured in the central 200x200 pixels of the CCD.
 Outside the central window, the cumulative effects of traps are evaluated for individual CCD column.
-Column energy offsets are also evaluated in Windowed Timing mode, that provides high time resolution with 1-D spatial localization, The observations of the SNRs are repeated approximately every six months, and updated trap tables are derived.
-The CALDB gain files in this release, for the first time, include the trap tables for each calibration epoch.
+Column energy offsets are also evaluated in Windowed Timing mode, that provides high time resolution with 1-D spatial localisation, The observations of the SNRs are repeated approximately every six months, and updated trap tables are derived.
+The CALDB gain files in this release have been updated including trap tables from 2 additional epochs (February and September 2011) as derived from observations of the Tycho SNR.
+Improved CALDB gain parameters characterising the energy dependence of the trap depths were derived and included in the release.
 By correcting for the effects of traps, a significant improvement of the FWHM of the detector is measured (see tables 2 and 3).